Sivolen/NABS/README.md

 # Network Automated BackUp System with Nornir

 This is a network device configuration backup tool.<br/>
-You can import network device data from Netbox using Nornir with the nornir_netbox plugin or add devices manually.
+You can import network device data from Netbox or add devices manually.

 **IMPORTANT: READ INSTRUCTIONS CAREFULLY BEFORE RUNNING THIS PROGRAM**